Create a Lead Follow Up System for Home Business Success

 - Send an email reminder about follow up call: Some people don’t want to do this because they’re afraid the prospect will skip the call if he’s reminded of it.
 On the other hand, it’s a waste of time if your prospect forgot about the call and isn’t there.

 - Make a follow up call: During this call, you want to review the information you sent to the prospect, and answer any new questions.
-It doesn’t hurt to finish with a buy pitch.
+It doesn’t hurt to finish with a buy pitch or call to action.
 Many people won’t buy until you ask them to make the order.
 If the prospect still isn’t ready, or has objections, you want to repeat previous steps in terms of sending new information.

 - Put prospect into long-term follow up: If the prospect still isn’t ready to buy, put them into your long term system.
 This should be a combination of email and phone follow up that are frequent enough to keep your business in the prospect’s mind, but not so often that you’re annoying.
 If the prospect isn’t already on your email list, ask if you can add him and tell him the benefits of being on the list.
 Finally, use information you got during qualifying or follow up contacts to schedule personal contacts, such as sending a birthday card.